 - View the practice test and review links

-Cleveland State's Admissions and Records Office determines if students require COMPASS placement testing.
-COMPASS is a computerized placement test that determines college readiness in reading, English and math/algebra for entering students 21 years of age and older.
-Students required to take the COMPASS are issued a testing notice that includes information about when and where to take the test.
-Generally, COMPASS testing is administered on Mondays prior to the beginning of a new registration term.
-No fee is required for students taking the COMPASS placement test for the first time as an initial admission assessment.
-COMPASS testing must be completed prior to registering for classes.
+Cleveland State's Admissions and Records Office determines if students require placement testing.
+Placement tests determines college readiness in reading, writing and math.
+Students required to take the placement test are issued a testing notice that includes information about how to schedule an appointment.
+No fee is required for students taking the placement test for the first time as an initial admission assessment.
+Placement testing must be completed prior to registering for classes.

-Please explore the links below for study and preparation prior to COMPASS testing.
+Please explore the links below for study and preparation prior to placement testing.

 If you are enrolled in a distance education course at another college it may be possible to have your exam/s proctored at CSCC for a fee.
-The fee is waived for all Tennessee state public institutions.
-For additional information and to make arrangements for testing please make your request via email to firstname.lastname@example.org
+A proctoring fee of $28.50 applies to any student not currently enrolled at Cleveland State.
+First priority is given to current Cleveland State students and faculty.
+For additional information and to request arrangements for testing, please make your request via email to firstname.lastname@example.org.

 Graduation Exit Exam